Below is a list of all of the Online Bachelor Degree in Criminal Justice Programs we could find, from over 1,800 schools across the US.

 Please feel free to contact the schools using the links below.
 You should try to contact multiple schools to get a good range of programs to compare, since they often differ widely in terms of tuition, admissions requirements, and even how truly "online" they are.
 We tried to restrict this list to the criminal justice Bachelor’s degree online programs that appeared to be all, or nearly all, online, but it’s still best to confirm the details directly with the schools.

 Learn about sub-fields of criminal justice

-A solid criminal justice curriculum gives students a broad overview of the field, covering aspects of criminology, the legal field, policing, incarceration and administration.
+A solid criminal justice Bachelor's degree online curriculum gives students a broad overview of the field, covering aspects of criminology, the legal field, policing, incarceration and administration.
 Further, your degree program will discuss alternatives to the prison system, for example rehabilitation or community service programs.
-After this broad overview, you will likely choose a specialization.
-Specializations within criminal justice could include:
+After this broad criminal justice major overview, you will likely choose a specialization.
+Specializations within online Bachelor's degree in Criminal Justice could include:

 - Corrections, prepares students for roles within the prison system such as corrections or parole officers.

 - Legal processes, prepares students for careers in legal research and administration.